browserengineering/book/book/styles.md

 With their values now loaded, we can use these fields to drive layout.
-First of all, when we compute width, we need to account for the space taken up by the parent's border and padding:[^backslash-continue]
+First of all, when we compute width, we need to account for the space taken up by the parent's border and padding; and likewise we'll need to adjust each layout object's `x` and `y` based on its margins:[^backslash-continue]

 [^backslash-continue]: In Python, if you end a line with a backslash,
     the newline is ignored by the parser, letting you split a logical